astravant/digital-garden-jekyll/_notes/the-future.md

 [We're Never Going Back - The future of work is remote, and companies don't really have a choice.](https://www.notboring.co/p/were-never-going-back) by Packy McCormick

 > Choosing to Return to the way things were is like choosing not to adopt software a decade or two ago.
 It’s an option, but one that will doom a company to mediocrity.

-> COVID triggered a rush to remote work, and proponents quickly prophesied a remote-only future in which everyone lives and works from anywhere -- the Peak of Inflated Expectations.

 [The Slow Death of the Firm](https://thecontrol.co/the-slow-death-of-the-firm-1bd6cc81286b) by Nick Tomaino